Calculate emissions

 - CO2e emissions are recorded systematically and with a high degree of accuracy.

-- The CO2e emissions of different service providers (flight, hotel, cruise, etc.) can be compared and categorised.
+- The CO2e emissions of different service providers (flight, hotel, car, bus, etc.) can be compared and categorized.

 - The calculations are accurate enough to show travellers options for reducing climate emissions even before they book.